 WebAssign online homework assignments for the entire term are already set; due dates and times are explicitly stated in WebAssign.
 You have five (5) attempts per problem-type for each online problem in WebAssign.
 NO LATE HOMEWORK will be accepted for any reason whatsoever.
 A grade of zero will be assigned to any homework assignment not completed online and submitted by the due date and time.
 Specifically, due dates will NOT be extended for any reason.
 NO EXCEPTIONS.
 If you are prone to circumstances that affect your ability to complete assignments as due, work ahead.
 Technical difficulty, including loss of internet access, is not an excuse for not completing assigned work.
+Also you will have written HWs handed in class on most Tuesday.
 I will drop FOUR (4) lowest HWs before computing the HW average.